Couples Intensives

 Many couples have chosen not to try traditional therapy sessions or have actually attempted and dropped out because life got too hectic.
 Finding 60 or 90 minutes for weekly or bi-weekly appointments can feel impossible while trying to juggle things like work schedules, childcare, and all the other stressors Covid has introduced to our lives.

-This is not to say that traditional weekly appointments are ineffective or inferior to weekend intensives.
+This is not to say that traditional weekly appointments are ineffective or inferior to Intensives.
 They are absolute game changers for a lot of couples in a lot of situations.

 Some couples might prefer to spend a larger amount of time, less frequently.
 In one weekend, you will be able to accomplish what would typically take between 3-6 months of traditional weekly therapy.
 It adds up to about 12-18 hours (depending whether you book a 1, 2, or 3 day retreat) that we spend together over the weekend, and it flies by.
 Couples are amazed how much ground we cover.